TylerAgostino/iracing_league_session_auditor/ReadMe.md

 ]
 ```

+If there is no expectations file, the tool will create one using the first session it finds in the league.
+This can be useful for initial setup.

 ### Cron Expressions for Session Scheduling

 The tool supports validating session start times using cron expressions with a margin of error in minutes: